 IT reputation/responsiveness

 CIOs have lost the confidence of the business because they are seen to be unresponsive in delivering the infrastructure and applications that the business feels they must have to be competitive.
 In the last 5-10 years, the business users’ experience of what a great technology UX feels like, and what applications are capable of doing is shaped by their experiences as consumers.
-And that colours the business user’s expectations.
+And that colors the business user’s expectations.

 What the business user fails to appreciate is that many of these very compelling apps often have a narrow scope.
 They are not easily integrated into the corporate IT architecture.
 And they probably fall short of corporate IT infrastructure, compliance and security standards.